kconnour/PyUVS-old/docs/_sources/rst/installation.rst.txt

    Install all libraries needed for the whole project.

    .. warning::
       This requires GEOS and PROJ to already be installed on the system.
+These can be installed with :code:`sudo apt -y install libproj-dev libgeos-dev` .
+Note that this requires dev tools which should be installed if they aren't with :code:`sudo apt install libpython3.9-dev`.

 * **database**
    Install all libraries needed to work with PyUVS data via a database.